John 2:5

 but not until He allows it: not until the time would come for Him to die for

 the sins of the world.
-Jesus went to the Jewish Passover celebration, but we no
+Jesus went to the Jewish Passover celebration, but we Gentile

-longer celebrate the Passover because Jesus is our Passover.
-He is the innocent
+believers do not celebrate the Passover because Jesus is our Passover.
+He is

-one who suffered in our place.
-When God sees us, His judgment passes over us,
+the innocent one who suffered in our place.
+When God sees us, His judgment passes

-because He sees the blood of Jesus that was shed for our sins.
-Jesus is the
+over us, because He sees the blood of Jesus that was shed for our sins.
+Jesus

-Passover lamb that God has provided.
-Remember when John the Baptist saw Jesus,
+is the Passover lamb that God has provided.
+Remember when John the Baptist saw

-John said, "Behold the lamb of God who takes
+Jesus, John said, "Behold the lamb of God who

 The Passover presents for us an interesting